 • Be available 24x7 for widespread outages and emergencies

 • Participate in strategic and cross-departmental initiatives to further our mission and effective operation

 • Assist the Director in the development of IT strategy, setting of IT policies, innovation, and maintaining stakeholder relations.

 MINIMUM QUALIFICATIONS AND EXPERIENCE

-• 5 or more years’ experience successfully managing a professional technology staff.
-Experience with service desk, infrastructure, and the Cloud.
+• 5+ years of experience successfully people managing a professional technology staff.

 • Advanced experience leading multiple projects simultaneously.